tkvangorder/redis-shared-cache-sample/readme.md

 3. Build the project "mvn clean install package"
 4. Launch exampleV1, from the root of the project: "java -jar examplev1/target/examplev1-0.0.1-SNAPSHOT.jar"
 5. Launch exampleV2, from the root of the project: "java -jar examplev2/target/examplev2-0.0.1-SNAPSHOT.jar"
 6. Use your browser or postman to make the a rest call on "http://localhost:8081/customers/2".
-This should take a little more than 5 seconds (the first time) due to the artifical delay and then the cache will make the second call much quicker.
+This should take a little more than 5 seconds (the first time) due to the artificial delay and then the cache will make the second call much quicker.
 7. Use a redis client (like Redis Desktop Manager) to connect to your local redis instance.
 You will see a customer cache with a single entry in.
-8. Use your browser or postman to make the a rest call to second version of the aplication via "http://localhost:8082/customers/2".
+8. Use your browser or postman to make the a rest call to second version of the application via "http://localhost:8082/customers/2".
 This will fail with an error due to a null pointer exception.
 9. You can "flush" the cache by removing the cached value via your redis client or

 You can use Postman to do a "save" on example1 by doing an HTTP POST on http://localhost:8081/customers with a request body of: